-3.2 Requests may be made by mail, phone, e-mail, or through the Salt Lake County Library website.
+3.2 Requests may be made by mail, phone, e-mail, or through the County Library website.

-3.3 The homebound patron is also given the option of being assigned a homebound book advisor who will regularly send materials selected to meet the patron’s stated reading and viewing preferences.
+3.3 Library at your Door patrons are given the option of being assigned a library advisor who will serve as the point of contact for the Library.
+If requested, the advisor will regularly select and send materials that meet the patron’s stated reading and viewing preferences.

-4.0 Mailing items

-4.1 Items are mailed at the library’s expense via the United States Postal
+Items are mailed at the library’s expense via the United States Postal Service.

-Service.

-4.1.1 A list of all materials checked out to the patron, along with their due dates is included.
+A list of all materials checked out to the patron, along with their due dates is included.

-5.0 Returning materials
+4.0 Returning materials

-5.1 Friends or family members of the homebound may return materials and mailbags to any Salt Lake County Library.
+4.1 Friends or family members of the Library at Your Door patron may return materials and mailbags to any County Library branch.

-5.2 Returns may also be sent by mail using the return postage label included in each package.
+4.2 Returns may also be sent by mail using the return postage label included in each package.